 Are the shelves in the door of your refrigerator lined with half-empties of bottled salad dressings?
 Vinaigrettes?
 Thousand Island?
 Ranch?
+Russian?
 There’s a better, tastier and more economical way.
 Make your own.
-It takes 5-10 minutes and the results are infinitely more interesting.
+It takes 5-10 minutes and the results are infinitely more interesting, promise.
+Why not start with this easy Lemon Herb Buttermilk Dressing?

 True story: I’ve never bought a bottled salad dressing.
 My mother always made her own vinaigrettes and she shared her method with me when I was barely tall enough to see over the kitchen counter.
-I’ve been making my own ever since.
+I’ve been making my own ever since… and so has my daughter, Emily.
+Since she was 6… humblebrag.

 Our everyday go-to is a simple vinaigrette, but sometimes we like a change.
 This buttermilk dressing is a tasty shift from the ordinary.
 Along with the buttermilk — lemon zest and juice add a citrusy pucker.